 Due to the consistent high demand for vans, these factors have less impact on van earnings than they do on car and ute earnings.
 For all the graphs below, we’ve presented the data separately for vans to provide a more accurate picture of how the various factors impact on median earnings across the Car Next Door fleet.

 Availability is the number 1 factor impacting on earnings.
 There is a definite trend between availability and earnings.
 The more available your car is, the more bookings it will get and the more money it will earn.

 Cars and utes: Median monthly earnings by availability

 Vans: Median monthly earnings by availability

 New cars (under 3 years old) are popular and earn more - but there’s not a lot of difference between a 5 year old and 12 year old car’s earnings.
 Older cars are great to rent out, as long as they are well kept and in good mechanical condition.

 Age isn’t really an issue for vans: they earn just as much if they’re 10 or 12 years old as if they’re new.

 Cars and utes: Median monthly earnings by year of car

 Vans: Median monthly earnings by year of van

 Borrowers are not able to borrow manual cars unless they are experienced manual drivers, so manual cars get fewer bookings.
-Automatic cars earn around 52% more than manual cars, and automatic vans earn about 50% more than manual vans.
+Automatic cars earn around 46% more than manual cars, and automatic vans earn over 100% more than manual vans.